WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 The AVL structure supports the insert operation by maintaining a balanced height, allowing the tree to locate keys and determine whether to increment a quantity or create a new node in `O(log n)` time.
 Rebalancing ensures long-term performance but introduces additional rotation steps compared to simpler structures.
 Because the AVL relies on lexicographical ordering of item names, all insert behavior follows that comparison rule, which constrains how items are organized in the tree.

 ### Remove
 The remove operation decreases the quantity of an existing item by `1` using its `string` key.
 If the key is found and the quantity is greater than `1`, the quantity is simply decremented.
 If the quantity reaches `0`, the node is removed entirely from the AVL tree.
 Removing a node may require rebalancing if the deletion disrupts the AVL tree’s height balance.
+This can be used in Minecraft to drop individual items or to simulate an item like potions or food being consumed.

 #### Time Complexity
 The time complexity of the remove operation is `O(log n)` because locating the key, performing the deletion, and carrying out any necessary rebalancing all involve traversing the height of the AVL tree, which remains logarithmic relative to the number of nodes.